-According to Bloomberg 2020 spokesperson Daft Houser, the campaign may use this noose over Trump’s head to force his organization into distracting negotiations.
+According to Bloomberg spokesperson Daft Houser, the former New York City may use this noose over Trump’s head to force his organization into distracting negotiations.

 “As Mike said, the liens are going in this week.
 And the Trump organization has already reached out to us.
 Mostly with lawsuit threats,” said Mr. Houser speaking from the Miami, Florida campaign headquarters.
 “Nobody has been able to reveal the criminal nature of Trump’s emoluments violations in such a quick and effective manner.
 They’re scared.”

 Critics say President Trump continues to violate the Constitution by retaining ownership and control of his sprawling business empire.
 They say this went against both long-standing historical practice and the advice of career government ethics officials and put him at odds with the Constitution’s original anti-corruption provisions the moment he was sworn in.

 The White House acknowledged that “an interest outside of Trump Enterprises has purchased negative equity financial products contained within the company’s portfolio,” but declined to say who it was, nor what impact that will have on the operations of the President’s properties.
 However, in what has become a habit by Eric Trump, the youngest Trump clumsily took to Twitter to express his frustration.